Skip to content

 Major General Washington telling General Charles Lee to not retreat at the Battle of Monmouth.

-It’s very simple.
-If the British hadn’t found out that General Lee was at the Basking Ridge tavern, he may have been able to sway the Continental Congress to select him as the Continental Army’s primary General.
+Suppose the British hadn’t discovered that General Lee was at the Basking Ridge tavern.
+In that case, he might have been able to sway the Continental Congress to select him as the Continental Army’s primary General.
 Washington would have had to serve as a subordinate.
 Lee would have most likely retreated (as he did from the Battle of Monmouth), and as they say, the rest would have been history.

 This small sign stands on the corner of Cedar and S. Finley reminds us how things could have been very different in America if it wasn't for what happened here.

-This small sign stands on the corner of Cedar and S. Finley and reminds us how things could have been very different in America if it hadn’t been for what happened here.
+This small sign stands on the corner of Cedar and S. Finley and reminds us how things could have been very different in America if it hadn’t been for what happened at the Widow White’s Tavern in Basking Ridge, New Jersey.

-So, next time you’re traveling around Basking Ridge, stop by the signpost on the corner of Cedar Avenue and South Finley Avenue and remember the moment when Basking Ridge’s history changed the world forever.
+Next time you’re traveling in the Basking Ridge area, stop by the signpost on the corner of Cedar Avenue and South Finley Avenue and remember the moment when Basking Ridge’s history changed the world forever.